Why quick-service restaurants have a digital fraud problem

-For example, it’s not unusual for a consumer to make several small purchases from a QSR in a day.
+For example, it’s not unusual for a customer to make several small purchases from a QSR in a day.
 Those are still “good” customers.
 Now, compare that to a furniture company or clothing retailer.
 Several small transactions from one customer in a day may more likely be a bad actor testing credit cards.

-Meanwhile, account takeover fraud has emerged as an issue for online businesses and digital commerce.
-Given that consumers often use the same credentials across multiple sites, bad actors don’t need a lot of data to launch account takeover attacks.
+Account takeover fraud has emerged as an issue for online businesses and digital commerce.
+Given that consumers often use the same credentials across multiple sites, bad actors don’t need a lot of data to launch an attack.
 Just a password, account number, username, email address, or Social Security number will do.

 3. They’re taking too long to make decisions

-For QSRs, speed and convenience are essential because consumers have options.
-If one restaurant’s app or online ordering platform takes too long to approve a transaction, good customers will be less likely to return.
+For QSRs, speed and convenience are essential because customers have options.
+For example, if one restaurant’s app or online ordering platform takes too long to approve a transaction, good customers will be less likely to return.

 4. They’re not detecting card testing

 QSRs alone may not know much about a customer’s buying activity.
-But Kount’s network pulls data from across industries, so QSRs have a more accurate idea of what kinds of behaviors are abnormal for some customers.
+But a global data network pulls data from across industries, so QSRs have a more accurate idea of what abnormal behavior looks like.

 These days, it’s too easy to lose customers to the competition.
-QSRs and fast-casual restaurants moving into the card-not-present space are learning what eCommerce retailers discovered years ago.
+QSRs and fast-casual restaurants moving into the card-not-present space are learning what e-commerce retailers discovered years ago.
 When bad actors attack, the losses add up quickly.
 The good news is that enterprise fraud solutions worth their salt are ready to fight fraud in the restaurant space.